 Come winter and your skin gets extremely dry and itchy.
 The problem of dry skin during a particular time of the year is not a reason for worry.
-However, if you have dry and itchy skin throughout the year, even after using the right products is a reason of worry.
+However, if you have dry and itchy skin throughout the year, even after using the right products is a reason to worry.
 In such a scenario, it is advisable to get the water quality tested and check whether you get hard water.
 Many people are unaware of the fact that hard water is a major cause of dry skin and hair.
 So, in this blog, let’s discuss in detail the effects of hard water on your skin and the possible solution.

 Causes of Dry Skin

 Here’s a list of the reasons why you suffer from recurrent dry skin problems.

 Long hot showers feel great; however, your skin finds it difficult to handle the heat, thereby leading to damage.
 Hot water damages the natural barrier of your skin and strips the essential oils leading to irritation and inflammation.

 Keeping your skin clean is necessary; however, over-cleansing it has a negative impact.
 Excessive cleaning with soap-based products strips your skin of the natural oils and water present leaving it dry.
 This is the reason why it is recommended to wash your face once or twice a day.